acorvec/blastoff/readme.md

 - x86-64 windows using non-MSVC compiler
 - all other targets not mentioned here.

-## Disclaimers
+## Legal and Licensing

 This software is provided with no warranty.
-It may ruin your computer, and it will **NOT** be acorvec's fault.
+It may ruin your computer, and it will **NOT** be acorvec's responsibility.
 Please proceed with caution.

+Please contact for licensing.
+I'm always interested in collaborating, especially with others who may have a better grasp on porting games to other platforms.